banuri-wick/Learn_React/README.md

 # Learn_React
-This is t learn react js
+This is a learn react js

+Developing using React18 functional components.
+Using react hooks.